networknt/light-doc/content/en/design/idempotency.md

 time.
 This will space out requests across all clients, and give the server some breathing room to recover.

 The client module in [light-4j](https://github.com/networknt/light-4j) will be enhanced to retry on failure automatically with an idempotency key using increasing backoff times and jitter.
-Given not all client need to retry on failure, we need to make sure it is configurable in client.yml so that retry can only be initiated from the original client.
+Given the fact that not all clients need to retry on failure, we need to make sure it is configurable in client.yml so that retry can only be initiated from the original client.

 ### Design robust APIs